-Mr. Gross has been with Pomerantz LLP over four decades, serving as its Managing Partner from 2009- 2016.
-During that time frame, Mr. Gross led securities lawsuits against SAC Capital (Steven Cohen - insider trading); Chesapeake Energy (Aubrey McClendon - insider bail out); Citibank (analyst Jack Grubman - AT&T research report upgrade to facilitate underwriting role); Charter Communications (Paul Allen - accounting fraud); and numerous others.
+Marc I. Gross has been with Pomerantz LLP for over four decades, serving as its Managing Partner from 2009 to 2016.
+During that time frame, Marc led securities lawsuits against SAC Capital (Steven Cohen - insider trading); Chesapeake Energy (Aubrey McClendon - insider bail out); Citibank (analyst Jack Grubman - AT&T research report upgrade to facilitate underwriting role); Charter Communications (Paul Allen - accounting fraud); and numerous others.
 He also litigated the market efficiency issues in the firm’s landmark $3 billion recovery in Petrobras.
-Mr. Gross was honored as a 2018 Super Lawyer® in the New York Metro area.

-Mr. Gross is the President-Elect of the Institute of Law and Economic Policy (“ILEP”), which has organized symposiums each year where leading academics have presented papers on securities law and consumer protection issues.
-These papers have been cited in over 60 cases, including several by the Supreme Court. http://www.ilep.info.
+Marc is the President-Elect of the Institute of Law and Economic Policy (“ILEP”), which has organized symposiums each year where leading academics have presented papers on securities law and consumer protection issues.
+These papers have been cited in over 60 cases, including several in the United States Supreme Court. http://www.ilep.info.

-Mr. Gross is admitted to practice in New York, the United States District Courts for the Southern and Eastern Districts of New York, the United States Courts of Appeals for the First, Second, Third and Eighth Circuits, and the United States Supreme Court.
+Marc is admitted to practice in New York, the United States District Courts for the Southern and Eastern Districts of New York, the United States Courts of Appeals for the First, Second, Eighth, and Ninth Circuits, and the United States Supreme Court.

 Marc serves on the Firm's Anti-Harassment and Discrimination Committee.